-The data provided illustrates total ambulance patient offload delay time (hh:mm) by month for 2015 through March 30, 2019 (week 13) from hospitals within Riverside County.
+The data provided illustrates total ambulance patient offload delay time (hh:mm) by month for 2015 through May 11, 2019 (week 19) from hospitals within Riverside County.
 To qualify for this chart, the duration of offload delay must be greater than 30 minutes, and only the time period after the first 30 minutes is summed.

 Beginning January 2017, offload times represented are measured using time of patient arrival at hospital (eTimes.11) until the time of patient transfer (eTimes.12) as represented on the ePCR (electronic patient care report).
 This represents a different methodology in offload time measurement.
 Prior to January 2017, offload times were calculated using CAD times, beginning with the time that dispatch placed the ambulance on bed delay status until the time the ambulance left the hospital.
 This chart represents the difference in the old vs. current by displaying the former time measurement/methodology in grayscale.

-For May of 2016, actual totals may have been slightly higher than are reported due to a 3-day CAD outage.
-Beginning August 2017, times represented include all participating providers.
-Prior to August, data included AMR responses only.
-March 2019 is a partial month.
+^{}For May of 2016, actual totals may have been slightly higher than are reported due to a 3-day CAD outage.

+†May 2019 is a partial month.